NERV-DAO/documentation/NERV by-laws.md

 Bodies
 </p>

-There are 7 different bodies that contribute to the normal functioning of the NERV DAO: ambassadors, captains, yellow, blue and red teams, the ethical committees and SEELE.
+There are 7 different bodies that contribute to the normal functioning of the NERV DAO: ambassadors, captains, yellow, blue and red teams, the angels and SEELE.

 <p align="center">
 <b>( article 12 )</b><br>